Infopisteprojekti/infopiste/documentation/backend.md

 `Node` version 20 is used to build the backend image. `npm` is also required.

+The dependencies required by the application can be installed by running `npm install` in the [backend/](../backend) directory.

 # Backend technologies used

 The backend of the application is built with Express.
 The database of choice is MongoDB. `Mongoose` is used to interface with the database in the backend.